Latest on the spread of the coronavirus around the world

 * U.S.-focused tracker with state-by-state and county map, open tmsnrt.rs/2w7hX9T in an external browser.

-* Italy’s daily death toll on Wednesday was the lowest in six days, but the overall number of new infections grew and the government extended its national lockdown.
+* The death toll in Italy has climbed by 760 to 13,915, as the head of the European Commission apologised to the country for a lack of solidarity from Europe in tackling its coronavirus crisis.

-* Britain’s prime minister promised to ramp up testing, as a poll said more than a half of Britons think the government was too slow to order a lockdown.
+* Britain’s health minister promised a tenfold increase in the number of daily tests, as a poll said more than a half of Britons think the government was too slow to order a lockdown.

 * 570 people have died in nursing homes in France’s eastern region, suggesting the national death toll could be far higher than thought.